 How to Say Good Afternoon in French

 Just like every other country, greeting someone at different times of the day is customary.
 Whether you meet someone in the morning or afternoon, French culture considers greeting first as a polite way to start a conversation.
-The common phrase for good afternoon in French is – bonjour.
+The common phrase for good afternoon in French is – bonjour or bonne après-midi.

 Bonjour – This is the formal greeting in the afternoon.
 Bonjour can be translated to mean “good day” in English.
 This is why it is often common for people to greet using this French greeting phrase both in the morning and afternoon.
 Most French-speaking countries will say this phrase once it’s not dark outside.